mark-me/mark-me.github.io/_pages/tutorials/pca/pca.md

 # How it works

-The idea behind PCA is creating a new set of variables, based on all the old ones, in decending order of informational content.
+PCA creates a new set of variables, based on all the old ones, in decending order of informational content.
 After new variables are created, the Principal Components (PCs), the ones containing most of the information are retained, while the others are discarded.

 Now to explain how the PCs are created to contain most information I've made an example with two variables: x and y.
 Imagine each variable as a dimension of a space, so each observation is plotted as a point in that space.
 For the purpose of the explanation of the observations of the set are plotted below: